Big year: History of North American big years

 The wide publication in 1934 of the first modern field guide by Roger Tory Peterson truly revolutionized birding.
 However, in that era, most birders did not travel widely.
 The earliest known continent-wide Big Year record was compiled by Guy Emerson, a traveling businessman, who timed his business trips to coincide with the best birding seasons for different areas in North America.
 During his best year, in 1939, he saw 497 species.
 In 1952, Emerson's record was broken by Bob Smart, who saw 515 species.

 In 1953, Roger Tory Peterson and James Fisher took a 30,000 mile road trip visiting the wild places of North America.
 In 1955, they told the story of their travels in a book and a documentary film, both called Wild America.
 In a footnote to the book, Peterson claimed "My year's list at the end of 1953 was 572 species."
 In 1956, a 25-year-old Englishman named Stuart Keith, following Peterson and Fisher's route, compiled a list of 594 species, a record that stood for fifteen years.

-The 1969 foundation of the American Birding Association standardized and regulated North American Big Years.
-The ABA Area was defined as the 49 continental U.S. states (excluding Hawaii), Canada, and the French islands of St. Pierre and Miquelon, plus adjacent waters to a distance of 200 miles from land or half the distance to a neighboring country, whichever distance is less.

 In 1971, 18-year-old Ted Parker, in his last semester of high school in southeastern Pennsylvania, extensively birded the eastern seaboard of North America.
 That September, Parker enrolled in the University of Arizona in Tucson and found dozens of Southwestern U.S. and Pacific coast specialties, ending the year with a list of 626 species.

 In 1973, Kenn Kaufman and Floyd Murdoch both pursued Parker's record.
 As recounted in Kaufman's book Kingbird Highway, both broke the old record by a wide margin.
 Murdoch finished with 669 in the newly described ABA area to Kaufman's 666.
 Murdoch's record was broken in 1979 by James M. Vardaman, who saw 699 species that year and travelled 161,332 miles.
 Benton Basham, in 1983, topped Vardaman's effort with 710 species.
 1987 marked the second time that there was a competition during a single year, with Sandy Komito's 722 species topping Steve Perry's 711.
 In 1992, Bill Rydell made a serious attempt at the record and ended with 714 species for the year.